 This is especially helpful in winter when my herb garden has literally gone to seed and I can’t quite replant for fear of frost.
 Plus, peppermint brownies are one of the boy’s favorite treats.

 Disclaimer: I’m a mom, blogger, and researcher.
 I am NOT an aromatherapist.
-I trust Young Living and their products, but you should do your own research.
+I use essential oils but you should do your own research.